SolaceSamples/solace-samples-java-jcsmp/_docs/feature_ttl-and-dmq.md

 Thread.sleep(5000);  // Wait five seconds for the TTL to expire
 ```

-Consume messages on the Queue.
+Now consume messages on the regular Queue.
 Only the messages without a TTL will still be on the Queue.
-In this case three messages are still on the Queue after waiting five seconds.
+In this case there are three three of them after waiting five seconds.

 ```java
 rx_msg_count = 0;